smithse/TTGO-Wiki/Supported-boards.md

 Disadvantages:
 - no second button (but pins of the board can be configured as "touch pins", so just solder a small piece of wire and use it as button by touching it

-Important note (valid also for other devices, but very often this board is sold as 868 MHz version):

-**You need the 433 MHz version ** (the 433 MHz receiver is used as 403 MHz receiver).
+Important note (valid also for other devices, but very often this board is sold as 868 MHz version): **You need the 433 MHz version** (the 433 MHz receiver is used as 403 MHz receiver).
-The 868/915 MHz will not work!
+The 868/915 MHz version will not work!

 (Detailed version: The 868/915 MHz version contains the SX1276 receiver chip.
 The chip supports both 433 MHZ and 868/915 MHz, but using different input pins.
 The board connects the antenna to the 868/915 MHZ input pin, the 433 MHz pin is unconnected.
 Theoretically the 868/915 MHZ version can be modified to work as 403 MHz receiver by directly connecting the antenna to the right pin of the chip, but this requires somewhat advanced SMD soldering skills...)

 ## TTGO T-BEAM

+It is supported and **might** be a nice board.

+Advantages:
+- On-board GPS.
+Allows you automatically display distance/direction to sonde
+- Integrated battery holder (for 16850 battery)

+Advantages/Disadvantage:
+- No on-board display.
+You can easily add an display (a 0.96" display fits nicely.
+If you get the right version, the order of pins on display and T-BEAM match, so it is really easy to connect - for some 0.96" display versions you need to re-order the pins).
+One advantage might be that you can optionally add a larger display.

+Note: currently my software does not support any other displays.
+I have a 2.0" display with ILI9225 controller at home, and  maybe I will try adding support for that board some time in the future.

+Disadvantages:
+- Larger than the other boards, adding a tiny flat LiPo to a v1.0 or v2.1 yields a more compact device
+- Inconsistent quality.
+My board has two problems (but apparently other people have better luck):
+  * When connected to USB (in particular without battery in battery holder), the coil of the battery charger makes very annoying audible noise (seems like all boards are somewhat affected by this problems, but mine makes particular load noise, for others its just a little noise).
+  * Battery charger chip causes HUGE RF interference in particular in battery-only operation. (https://vimeo.com/341131491)

+You can eliminate the quality problem by disabling the battery charger chip and directly connecting a battery to the 5V power supply.
+You cannot (should not in order to avaid hazards) charge the battery via USB after this modification.